Has writing been a difficult thing for you in your past life?

 I realize that I have often been on my own.
 I didn’t feel understood by others.
 That was the reason why my journal was at my side and listened to me without judging or interrupting me.

-Maybe, I was more afraid of not being understood by others that I decided not to talk and writing to my best friend, my diary.
+Maybe, I was more afraid of not being understood by others that I decided not to talk and write to my best friend, my diary.

 In my early twenties, I started seeing a psychotherapist, because my best friend recommended me to do so.
 She had started studying psychology and as she was convinced that psychotherapy could help me, I tried it out.